How to Enable TPM 2.0 in Gigabyte BIOS Settings

-Here’s how you can enable TPM 2.0 on your Gigabyte motherboard and also check its status.
+We take you through the procedure of enabling TPM 2.0 on your Gigabyte motherboard and the methods to check its status.

 If your Windows computer undertook the latest version 11 update, chances are that you may have come across the term ‘TPM 2.0’.
 TPM stands for Trusted Platform Module, and Microsoft introduces it with the Secure Boot feature as mandatory requirements for any system that wants to upgrade to Windows 11.